 About four years ago, I stumbled into content writing through a friend.
 I could not believe how amazing the freelancing world was.
 I learned a few things here and there.
 And since I was passionate about writing, I made a few bucks.
 Just sufficient to take care of my needs.

-A year and a half later, I found one guy, who sounded authentic and could relate with my struggles, Walter Akolo.
+A year and a half later, I found one guy who sounded authentic and could relate to my struggles.
 He was offering an article writing course (he still does), I embraced and took the training beginning of 2018.
 It was one of the best decisions I made.
 I sharpened my skills, had a clear goal of what I wanted, and enjoyed the journey.

 I am not yet there.
 In fact, I have a long way to go.
 But with the little knowledge I have, I would love to share some awesome tips that will help you grow your online writing career.